 Singapore Zoo & Night Safari

 The Singapore Zoo is located on the margins of Upper Seletar Reservoir within Singapore’s heavily forested central catchment area.
-The zoo comprises of 3 parts: Singapore Zoo, River Safari, and night Safari.
+The zoo comprises 3 parts: Singapore Zoo, River Safari, and Night Safari.
 They are three zoos and you need three separate tickets to enter (or, they do have a combo).
 Sure, it’s a great way to do business, and it is also because the area is quite big that you couldn’t finish in a day, and the three zoos have different themes that feature different kinds of animals.

 The Singapore Zoo is a classic safari that offers quite an animal collection; it is divided into different zones according to the continents or regions of the world.

 It is a total adventure with over 2,800 animals inhabiting the zoo’s lush tropical rainforest: Check out the white tiger, Malayan tapir, pygmy hippo, cassowary, Asian elephant, lion, cheetah, white rhinoceros, Komodo dragon, mandrill, chimpanzee, and leopard.
 My favorite is the free-ranging orangutan boardwalk, they are just too cute to ignore!
 The Fragile Forest is my other favorite place – it’s a new walk-in aviary and visitors could get up close with over 300 butterflies, a ring-tailed lemur was jumping beside me in the zoo and the flying fox was just huge!

 More, catch an animal show, watch a feeding session, or feed an elephant… interact with such pure and sweet animals will definitely make your day.